ekfrench17/3308_Team3_Project/FINAL_REPORT.md

 ### Culture
 - **Successes:**
   - **Open Communication and Collaboration:** Our team's commitment to open communication really enhanced our collaborative efforts.
 By holding weekly meetings, we were able to continue working though our tasks effectively and make substantial progress.
 This regular interaction not only kept everyone aligned but also fostered a supportive atmosphere.
-  - **Flexibility and Support:** Given our full-time job commitments, our flexibility in scheduling and meeting times were easy.
+  - **Flexibility and Support:** Given our full-time job commitments, our flexibility with scheduling made setting meeting times less difficult.
 Team members showed great understanding and adaptability, rescheduling meetings or start times happened seamlessly without impacting project momentum.
   - **Collective Learning and Participation:** We emphasized collective participation in all project facets, which help our learning experience not just on the project but also in the class.